 Kyle Schwarber

 Kyle Joseph Schwarber (born March 5, 1993) is an American professional baseball left fielder and designated hitter for the Philadelphia Phillies of Major League Baseball (MLB).
 He has previously played in MLB for the Chicago Cubs, Washington Nationals, and Boston Red Sox.
-Internationally, Schwarber represents the United States.
+Schwarber also plays for the United States national baseball team in international play.

 Preberite več...